 Don’t be afraid of change

-It doesn’t matter if you rent or own a home, change some of your decor in the new year.
+Whether you rent or own your home, make sure to change some of your decor in the new year.
 Add curtains or hang a tapestry you received over the holidays.
-Giving the space a fresh look rejuvenates the home and your mind.
+By giving the space a fresh look, you’ll rejuvenate your home and your mind.
 It may encourage you to upgrade other areas, such as adding a Moroccan rug.
 Rely on your interests to change up the space, even if it’s just furniture reorganization.
 Turning the couch around or reorienting a major rug makes the space appear different even with the same decorations.